Machine100/DotRace/README.md

 This project is live at endpoint http://dotrace.s3-website-us-east-1.amazonaws.com/

 2 people need to open the web address on their phones.
-The two players then pick a color and race to click all the buttons.
+The two players pick their colors then race to click all buttons.

-This program is a reactive webapp where changes by one player are shown in real time to the other player.
+Changes made on one phone are pushed out to the other phone.
+Also works on desktop.

 Uses Angular, Typescript, Firebase, Observables and Streams.